jfhurtado/jfhurtado/README.md

 ---

 ## About Me 👋
-I'm Juan F. Hurtado, a Data Science Engineer with a background in Computer Science and Engineering.
-My experience spans multiple industries and cutting-edge projects.
+I'm Juan F. Hurtado, a Senior Data Scientist (Aspiring Machine Learning Engineer / MLOps Engineer) with a background in developing and deploying machine learning models, data engineering, and MLOps.
+My goal is to leverage my skills and knowledge to create scalable, efficient, and production-grade solutions that drive business value.
 Connect with me on [LinkedIn](https://linkedin.com/in/jfhurtado) and explore my work on [GitHub](https://github.com/jfhurtado).

+---

+## Core Skill 🎯
+**Data Science & Engineering**: Expertise in developing robust, scalable, and production-grade machine learning models, data pipelines, and MLOps solutions.

 ---